WUR-ABE/2D-to-3D_segmentation/readme.md

 # 3D tomato dataset

-This repo contains two items.
+This repo contains four items.
 1. A submodule related to the data of this paper.
 The class that can be used to visualize the TomatoWUR.
 The data will be automatically downloaded by running python wurTomato_inherit.py
 2. An example how to apply the 2D-to-3D reprojection method assuming that you already have segmented the images using Mask2Former for example.
 3. An example to use the dataset to train a 3D semantic segmentation algorithm using the pointcept git.
+4. Results of experiment 1 to evaluate result of 2D-to-3D, swin3D and PTv3 method.

 <center>
     <p align="center">